project-kaat/gpsdRelay/README.md

 This app utilizes the GPS available on an Android device to supply information to a gpsd server.

-The app supports blindly relaying whatever NMEA sentences it reveives from the underlying OS location mechanisms, as well as generating it's own [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) sentences using the location data, provided by the OS.
+The app supports blindly relaying whatever NMEA sentences it receives from the underlying OS location mechanisms, as well as generating it's own [NMEA](https://en.wikipedia.org/wiki/NMEA_0183) sentences using the location data, provided by the OS.

-For this to work, the device needs to have a GPS fix available and the gpsd server has to be reachable by the device via IP.
+For this to work, the device needs to have a GPS fix available and the gpsd server has to be reachable by the device via TCP or UDP.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
      alt="Get it on F-Droid"